Command Line Interface

 init Install Drasi

-namespace Manage namespaces
+namespace Manage CLI namespace settings

 uninstall Uninstall Drasi

-version Get Drasi CLI version
+version Show the Drasi CLI version

 wait Wait for resources to be ready